Pyrkon

 Multigenre Fan Convention Pyrkon (pol.
-Festiwal Fantastyki Pyrkon) (commonly known as Pyrkon) is a Polish fan convention held annually in Poznań on the first weekend after the spring equinox and dedicated to an integration of Science fiction fandom and a promotion of science-fiction/fantasy literature, comics, film, television, video games, RPG, LARP, board games, collectible card games and miniature wargaming.
+Festiwal Fantastyki Pyrkon) (commonly known as Pyrkon) is a Polish fan convention held annually in Poznań in late June and dedicated to an integration of Science fiction fandom and a promotion of science-fiction/fantasy literature, comics, film, television, video games, RPG, LARP, board games, collectible card games and miniature wargaming.
 Pyrkon is the biggest event of this type in Poland and one of the biggest in Europe (over 55,000 people in 2022).

 History

 Pyrkon has been held by the Second Age Science Fiction Club (Klub Fantastyki "Druga Era") every year since 2000, except 2005 when they held Polcon.
 (In 2011 they organised both Pyrkon and Polcon.)
 Pyrkon has been a non-profit convention from its beginning, and all organizers, lecturers and gofers are volunteers.

 Pyrkon was initially held in the Dębiec district of Poznań.
 Due to the increasing number of visitors, in 2011 the convention moved to the present location, the Poznań International Fair and the Liceum ogólnokształcące nr 2 in Poznań (Liceum Ogólnokształcące nr 2 w Poznaniu).

 On 6 March 1999, Second Age organised "Science Fiction Day" in the "Sun" District House of Culture in the Przyjaźni (Polish for friendship) district in Poznań.
 It was the direct predecessor of Pyrkon.

 The tradition of holding Pyrkon on the first weekend after the spring equinox started in 2006.
 Usually it is also the weekend when Daylight saving time begins – participants are informed in a convention guide book and on posters of the need to adjust their timepieces.